sei-jed-10/React-App-Deployment-Steps/README.md

 $ git init
 ```

-5. Add the GitHub repository as a "remote" in your local git repository.
+5. Add "git remote add origin" in your local git repository.

 6. Generate a production build of your app, and deploy it to GitHub Pages.
 ```